sdelrio/golden-forest/docs/OS/GNU-Linux/NixOS/install-system.md

+---
+title: Installing NixOS
+date: 20231014
+author: sdelrio
+tags:
+ - nixos
+ - nix
+ - nixos-install
+---

 # Installing

+The pretty basic install will need a `configuration.nix`, additionally the default installation also includes a `hardware-configuration.nix`.

 * <https://nixos.org/manual/nixos/stable/#sec-installation-manual-installing>

-The pretty basic install will need a `configuraiton.nix`, the default installation also includes a `hardware-configuration.nix`.
 The command `nixos-generate-config` can generate those initial configuration files for you.
 Usually we will mount the target hardisk in some directory, in this sample will be on `/mnt` so the tool will write the files into `/mnt/etc/nixos`.